Birmingham First Offense DUI Lawyer

 Prosecution and the Court

-If it was the municipal police department on a first offense DUI, it will go through the municipal court.
+If it was the municipal police department on a first offense DUI, it will go through the Birmingham AL Municipal Court.
 If it was a state trooper or a sheriff’s deputy, it will go to the district court of the county.
 The only exception for a first offense is that if an individual is under the age of 18, the case will always go to the juvenile court of the county, and the municipal court does not have jurisdiction over DUI cases for juveniles.

 Every prosecutor is different in how they handle first offense DUI charges in Birmingham and they have complete discretion in how they prosecute the case or what offers or deals are made.
 However, the jury prosecutors on first offense DUI charges, if an individual is successfully and competently represented, will agree to what is called a “pretrial diversion” wherein the case could be dismissed if the individual abides by certain rules and conditions.